selsamman/proxily/README.md

                 <Counter counter={state.counter}/>
             );
         }
 ```
+Classes also offer away to enforce state not being updated within components or other code not associated with the store.
+You simply make the properties private or protected.
 ## Memoization
 Anyone using redux for state management can take advantage of memoization which reduces costly recalculation of derived state information every time you reference the derived state.
 Proxily make it easy to do memoization in any function using **memoizeObject** and **memoizeClass**. using the memo function:
 ```